 Guard against reputational damage

-By clearly explaining to your employees how best to represent the company online —including what they can and cannot share or post—you will mitigate the threat of irreversible reputational harm.
+You will mitigate the threat of irreversible reputational harm by clearly explaining to your employees how best to represent the company online —including what they can and cannot share or post.
 In addition, a clear social media policy will explain what actions need to be taken in the event of online shaming, social media bullying or generally toxic comments.

 Enable employees to become brand ambassadors